iontorrent/sdk-docs/source/plugin/reference.rst

         aligned <bool>: Flags if the reads in bam_file are aligned to the reference genome. bam_file <string>: Name of reads file.
 (May or may not be be aligned to the reference.) bam_filepath <string>: Full file path to bam_file on the local torrent server.
-(File may not exist if read_count is 0.) control_sequence_type <string>: Currently either ERCC Mix 1 or ERCC Mix 2 and only defined in Plan Wizard for RNA Sequencing.
-(Purpose unspecified.) filtered <bool>: Flags if the barcode passed the Torrent Suite analysis pipeline filtering criteria. hotspot_filepath <string>: Full file path to HotSpot target regions (BED) file on the local torrent server. ("" if not used.) genome_urlpath <string>: URL path used to specify the genome for applications like IGV.
+(File may not exist if read_count is 0.) control_sequence_type <string>: Currently either ERCC Mix 1 or ERCC Mix 2 and only defined in plan screen for RNA Sequencing.
+(Purpose unspecified.) filtered <bool>: Flags if the barcode passed the |TS| analysis pipeline filtering criteria. hotspot_filepath <string>: Full file path to HotSpot target regions (BED) file on the local torrent server. ("" if not used.) genome_urlpath <string>: URL path used to specify the genome for applications like IGV.
 Typically the path to the FASTA file on the local torrent server. nucleotide_type <string>: Currently either DNA or RNA depending on application.
 Primarily used to distinguish barcodes with AmpliSeq DNA+RNA runs.